datacite/tasks/product_specifications/fg5EGv34f/de4ovn7YfLF.md

-             When the he user is entering data in the Format input Then the input field should suggest format based on the inputed data And the suggested values should be based on the IANA media types https://www.iana.org/assignments/media-types/media-types.xhtml and the Format input help test should read: "The default format scheme is provided by the IANA Media Types. https://www.iana.org/assignments/media-types/media-types.xhtml"
+             When the he user is entering data in the Format input Then the input field should suggest format based on the inputed data And the suggested values should be based on the IANA media types https://www.iana.org/assignments/media-types/media-types.xhtml
+              And the Format input help test should read: "The default format scheme is provided by the IANA Media Types. https://www.iana.org/assignments/media-types/media-types.xhtml"
+              And the Format input help test should read: "The default format scheme is provided by the IANA Media Types. https://www.iana.org/assignments/media-types/media-types.xhtml"
+              And the suggestion message in the input should read "Search standard licenses OR create a new license"

         Scenario: Selecting Format using auto suggest
             Given that the user is in the DOI form